Back to All Events

 Proverbs 14:29 (NIV) Whoever is patient has great understanding, but one who is quick-tempered displays folly.

-What is your response to this statement?
+• What is your response to this statement?

-Are you anti-rule and anti-schedule or do you find comfort in structure?
+• Are you anti-rule and anti-schedule, or do you find comfort in structure?
 Or do you vacillate between the two?

-The next six rules (or call them boundaries if that makes you feel better about them) are all about our biggest attention-sucking, dopamine dispensing, symbiote addiction, (read in the voice of Gollum) …the precious.
-The previous rules about driving were possibly challenging and provoking, now it’s going to feel like a personal attack.
+The next six rules (or call them boundaries if that makes you feel better about them) are all about our biggest attention-sucking, dopamine dispensing, symbiote addiction (read in the voice of Gollum) …the precious.
+The previous rules about driving were possibly challenging and provoking; now it’s going to feel like a personal attack.
 I invite you to pause.
 Relax your body.
 Breathe in a long cleansing breath for four seconds.
 Hold it for four seconds and then exhale a controlled breath for four seconds.

 5. Show up ten minutes early for an appointment, sans phone.

-6. Get in the longest checkout line at the grocery store (and leave your phone in your purse, bag, or pocket - If you pay with your phone, don’t touch it until have to).
+6. Get in the longest checkout line at the grocery store (and leave your phone in your purse, bag, or pocket - If you pay with your phone, don’t touch it until you have to).

 7. Turn your smartphone into a dumbphone.

-8. Get a flip phone (or Punkt phone or a Light Phone II).
-Or ditch your cell phone all together.
+Punkt phone or a Light Phone II).
+Or ditch your cell phone altogether.

 9. Parent your phone; put it to bed before you and make it sleep in.